Gender disparities in health: Violence and abuse

 Violence against women is a widespread global occurrence with serious public health implications.
 This is a result of social and gender bias.
 Many societies in developing nations function on a patriarchal framework, where women are often viewed as a form of property and as socially inferior to men.
 This unequal standing in the social hierarchy has led women to be physically, emotionally, and sexually abused by men, both as children and adults.
 These abuses usually constitute some form of violence.
 Although children of both sexes do suffer from physical maltreatment, sexual abuse, and other forms of exploitation and violence, studies have indicated that young girls are far more likely than boys to experience sexual abuse.
 In a 2004 study on child abuse, 25.3% of all girls surveyed experienced some form of sexual abuse, a percentage that is three times higher than that of boys (8.7%).

 Such violence against women, especially sexual abuse, is increasingly being documented in areas experiencing armed conflicts.
 Presently, women and girls bear the brunt of social turmoil worldwide, making up an estimated 65% of the millions who are displaced and affected.
 Some of these places which are facing such problems include Rwanda, Kosovo, and the Democratic Republic of the Congo.
 This comes as a result of both the general instability around the region, as well as a tactic of warfare to intimidate enemies.
 Often being placed in emergency and refugee settings, girls and women alike are highly vulnerable to abuse and exploitation by military combatants, security forces, and members of rival communities.

 The sexual violence and abuse of both young and adult women have both short and long-term consequences, contributing significantly to a myriad of health issues into adulthood.
 These range from debilitating physical injuries, reproductive health issues, substance abuse, and psychological trauma.
 Examples of the above categories include depression and post-traumatic stress disorder, alcohol and drug use and dependence, sexually transmitted diseases, lower frequency of certain types of health screenings (such as cervical cancer), and suicide attempts.

 Abused women often have higher rates of unplanned and problematic pregnancies, abortions, neonatal and infant health issues, sexually transmitted infections (including HIV), and mental disorders (such as depression, anxiety disorders, sleep disorders and eating disorders) as compared to their non-abused peers.
-During peacetime, most violence against women is perpetrated by either male individuals whom them know or intimate male partners.
-An eleven-country study conducted by WHO between 2000 and 2003 found that, depending on the country, between 15% and 71% of women have experienced physical or sexual violence by a husband or partner in their lifetime, and 4% to 54% within the previous year.
+During peacetime, most violence against women is perpetrated by either male individuals whom they know or intimate male partners.
+An eleven-country study conducted by WHO between 2000 and 2003 found that depending on the country, between 15% and 71% of women have experienced physical or sexual violence by a husband or partner in their lifetime, and 4% to 54% within the previous year.
 Partner violence may also be fatal.
 Studies from Australia, Canada, Israel, South Africa and the United States show that between 40% and 70% of female murders were carried out by intimate partners.